 Men's Shed websites and Facebook pages, I plucked up courage to go and find out in person.
 And here I confess, I did not go alone-I took along my two wee dogs.
 If it proved to be not to my liking then they would be my excuse to leave.
 I need not have information.
 I was introduced to everyone and immediately forgot all their names, but this was OK.
 Apparently it happens to everyone and so one of the suggested first projects is for every new boy to make his own name badge.
-I was told of current and past projects and immediately thought "my goodness, what skills these guys have, how will I fit in with my very limited capabilities"?
-I was immediately re-assured; "whatever skills you have we will make use of them and if you have no skills that's fine because you have the opportunity here to acquire new ones".
+I was told of current and past projects and immediately thought "my goodness, what skills here to acquire new ones".

 Some of the members were busy "working" while others were just chatting over a coffee and bite to eat.
-Of course, as the new boy, I was completely overwhelmed with